Kristina01111000/Drws_site/README.md

 THE HEALERS CAFE WITH MARION BOLLIGER - 4/10/25 Podcast Interview - I will be the one to talk to diane about the instagram and facebook -> need the new copy of the book
-Look at the title https://growingholistically.com/discover-your-4-element-personhood-score/

 5/1

 - Make the podcast list page, there’s enough now, copy to other site?
-- Check on the other podcasts in the page he sent, when they are up, make an email for them

 5/15
 For Next week: